 Balance Sheet 7519 is established as a contra account.
 Balance Sheet 7519 should equal the sum of Balance Sheet codes 7511 through 7515.
-Use 7519 in your finance system to zero out district debt information.
-Note that in the example above, Balance Sheet code has a negative dollar amount
+Use 7519 in the district's accounting system to zero out district debt information.
+Note that in the example above, this Balance Sheet code has a negative dollar amount.